Filed under: Rolls

 The yeast might not fully foam unless you leave it for a while but you’ll see parts of it foaming and it should mostly dissolve.

-Covered, the dough will take about 3-4 hours in a 65-70 F degree kitchen to fully double.
-Less if the kitchen is warmer.
+Covered, the dough will take about 2-4 hours in a 65-70 F degree kitchen to double.
 If you’ve forgotten about the dough it can overproof, and exhaust the yeast so there’s none left for the second rise or bake.
 If you’ve underproved it, it will spring back a lot (rather than be relaxed) but a longer second rise can help rectify it.

 Filling and Shaping Lemon Rolls

-First thing I need you to know (and be ok with): this is going to be a bit messy.
-Where traditional cinnamon rolls have a rather dry filling and slice cleanly under a bread knife, these lemon rolls are messy.
-There’s no way to get lemon curd in there without it seeping out and getting everywhere.
+Know that this next part is going to be messy.
+Where traditional cinnamon rolls have a rather dry filling and slice cleanly under a bread knife, there’s no way to keep the lemon curd in there without it seeping out some.
+Roll up the dough carefully and slowly, tucking it in as you do to keep the curd in.

 Some unwaxed dental floss will be a much better tool rather than squishing the log but it’ll still get on your hands and the counter.
-Don’t worry, enough will still be in there (and we’re putting more on top!)
+Don’t worry, enough curd will still be in there (and we’re putting more on top!).

-If the rolls have large bubbles in them and look puffy, they’ve likely over proofed.
-There’s nothing to do about it now, you can bake them but they won’t be ideal.
+→ If the rolls have large bubbles in them and look puffy, they’ve likely over proofed.
+There’s nothing to do about it now, just bake them.

 Bread is done baking with the center temperature reaches 190 F. If you don’t have a thermometer you’ll go by what you see: are the tops nicely golden?
 Do you see any sign of un-doneness?
 If you aren’t sure, take a fork and prod between the layers.